THE MEMBERS OF

 Key Audit Matters

-Key audit matters are those matters that in our professional judgment were of mostsignificance in our Audit of Financial Statements of the current period these matterswere addressed in the context of our Audit of the Standalone Financial Statementsas a whole and in forming our opinion thereon and we do not provide a separate opinion onthese matters.
+Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of Standalone Financial Statements of the current period.
+Thesematters were addressed in the context of our audit of the Standalone Financial Statementsas a whole and in forming our opinion thereon and we do not provide a separate opinion onthese matters.
 We have determined the matters below to be the key audit matters to becommunicated in our report.

 | || We have assessed the appropriateness of the mythology applied by the Company with current accounting standards and applicable taxation laws along with the future business forecast of taxable profits. |

 |Such MAT credit entitlement are recognized when it is probable that normal taxable profit will be available against which these MAT credits can be utilized The Company's ability to recognize || |